 When building a snap with Snapcraft, parts are used to describe your application, where its various components can be found, its build and run-time requirements, and those of its dependencies.
+Consequently, a snap always has one or more parts.

 A part’s definition within snapcraft.yaml is purposely flexible to allow for varied and disparate sources.